se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 When you start up a harness, you are starting fresh, there's no knowledge about the high level project features or low level details, everything must be investigated by the agent.
-To speed this up, reduce token usage, and give the agent a better "big-pictue" view, you should create a project-level `AGENTS.md` file.
+To speed this up, reduce token usage, and give the agent a better "big-picture" view, you should create a project-level `AGENTS.md` file.
 You can type `/init` into your harness, and that should generate one.
 Some tools have custom file names; if yours does, move it to `AGENTS.md` after it is generated.
-The only tool that does not support the `AGENTS.md` stamdard is Claude Code; if you are using that then you'll also need to run `ln -s AGENTS.md CLAUDE.md` and add `CLAUDE.md` to your gitignore (also `.claude` while you are at it).
+The only tool that does not support the `AGENTS.md` standard is Claude Code; if you are using that then you'll also need to run `ln -s AGENTS.md CLAUDE.md` and add `CLAUDE.md` to your gitignore (also `.claude` while you are at it).
 Feel free to review and edit if it got anything